-- A. Date: Assuming Solomon's authorship, the time of writing would have to be during his forty year reign as king (971-931 BC) since it ended in death.
-Some advocate that Solomon wrote Song of Songs in his early years, Proverbs in his mid-life, and Ecclesiastes near the end of his life.
-While this may be true (see occasion below), no one knows for sure. - B. Recipients: Solomon does not specify his target audience, but in its original setting his readers would have been those who experienced the wealth of his kingdom.
-These Jews living in the "golden age" of Israel's history would especially need to hear his message that achievements and wisdom are not the sum total of meaning in life.
-They probably had more opportunity for materialistic pursuits than at any other time of Jewish history.
-Certainly they had also experienced their share of injustice in life despite the high standard of living.
-For example, Solomon's reign also had its increased labors and taxation (1 Kings 12:4), so the concept of injustice appears often in Ecclesiastes. - C. Occasion: Probably Solomon's greatness and extensive pursuits could not have been accomplished until later in his life.
+- A. Date: Assuming Solomon's authorship, the time of writing would have to be during his forty-year reign as king (971-931 BC) since it ended in death.
+Some argue that Solomon wrote the Song of Songs in his early years, Proverbs in his midlife, and Ecclesiastes near the end of his life.
+While this may be true (see occasion below), no one knows for sure. - B. Recipients: Solomon does not specify his target audience, but in its original setting, his readers would have been those who had experienced the wealth of his kingdom.
+These Jews living in the "golden age" of Israel's history would especially need to hear his message that achievements and wisdom are not the total of meaning in life.
+They had more opportunities for materialistic pursuits than at any other time in Jewish history.
+Indeed, they had also experienced their share of injustice in life despite the high standard of living.
+For example, Solomon's reign also involved increased labor and taxation (1 Kings 12:4), so the concept of injustice appears frequently in Ecclesiastes. - C. Occasion: Probably Solomon's greatness and extensive pursuits could not have been accomplished until later in his life.
 Therefore, the setting is that of an old sage musing on his profitless pursuits and comparing them with his knowledge and experience of God.
-Solomon wrote the Book of Ecclesiastes to admonish others not to pursue the same empty pursuits and mysterious questions that occupied so much of his time rather than fearing God.
+Solomon wrote the Book of Ecclesiastes to admonish others not to pursue the same empty pursuits and mysterious questions that occupied so much of his time, rather than fearing God.